 And finally, remember that menopause, while it may seem eternal, is temporary.
 Just like during adolescence, the hormonal peaks and troughs will level out and peace and harmony will return.
 As a bonus, educate yourself even more by trying our menopause quiz here.

 If you’re going through perimenopause or menopause, we’d love to know what you want your partners, co-workers, family, and friends to know.
-We promise to tell them tactfully, gently, and politely.
-Or savagely, rudely, and peppered with “adult” language, whatever works best for you.
-Share with us in the comments, or on Facebook or Twitter!
+Share with us on Facebook.